 Mr. President, I wish to speak today, not as a Massachusetts man, nor as a Northern man, but as an American, and a member of the Senate of the United States. . . .
 I speak for the preservation of the Union.
 Hear me for my cause.

-He spoke for 3-1/2 hours, which was relatively brief for Webster, who sometimes spoke for five hours.
+He spoke for 3-1/2 hours, a relatively short time for Webster, who sometimes spoke for five hours.

-It was his support of the Fugitive Slave law that infuriated Massachusetts voters.
+He enraged Massachusetts voters with his support of the Fugitive Slave Act.
 “The South, in my judgment, is right, “ he had said, “and the North is wrong."

 "Liberty!
 Liberty!
 Pho!” said Ralph Waldo Emerson.
 “Let Mr. Webster, for decency's sake shut his lips for once and forever on this word.
 The word 'Liberty' in the mouth of Mr. Webster sounds like the word 'love' in the mouth of a courtesan."

-Webster counterattacked.
-He had 200,000 copies of the speech printed and ordered them sent to ‘every man that reads the Atlas,’ and to every town in New England, New York, Pennsylvania and Ohio.
-He it The Constitution and the Union (click here for the full text).
-He supervised the preparation of a letter in his defense that was signed by 800 prominent Massachusetts men, including Rufus Choate, Oliver Wendell Holmes and George Ticknor.
+Webster revised it as The Constitution and the Union (click here for the full text).
+He supervised the preparation of a letter in his defense signed by 800 prominent Massachusetts men, including Rufus Choate, Oliver Wendell Holmes and George Ticknor.

 Southerners and Northern moderates received the speech warmly.
 Several hundred New York businessmen sent him a thank you letter and a gold watch.

 But the Seventh of March speech finished Daniel Webster’s Senate career.
-On July 17, Daniel Webster delivered another speech to the Senate – his farewell speech.
-He resumed his position as President Millard Fillmore’s Secretary of State.
+Four months later on July 17, he delivered another speech to the Senate – his farewell speech.
+He then resumed his position as President Millard Fillmore’s Secretary of State.

 In 1852, he unsuccessfully sought the Whig nomination for president.
-He died on Oct.
-24, 1852 after falling off his horse at his home in Marshfield, Mass.
+Shortly thereafter he fell off his horse at his home in Marshfield, Mass.
+He crushed his head in the fall, and suffered from cirrhosis of the liver.